chiggum/Neural-Turing-Machines/README.md

 # Neural-Turing-Machines
-An attempt at replicating Deepmind's Neural Turing Machines in Theano as a part of my bachelor thesis.
+An attempt at replicating Deepmind's Neural Turing Machines in Theano as a part of my bachelor's thesis.

 Here is the link to the paper: http://arxiv.org/abs/1410.5401